guttih/Glosur/grunt.md

 #Grunt#

 ##jsHint
-Quick setup guide to make jsHint review your code.
+Quick setup guide to make jsHint review the javascript code in your project.
 In order to be able to use grunt you will need to have Nodejs installed.
-You can download it from [Here](https://nodejs.org/en/download/)
+You can download nodejs from [Here](https://nodejs.org/en/download/)
 #####Files in project folder before beginning
 ```
 .